plazajan/Wall-Follower-Evolutionary-Programming/README.md

 Goal: evolve an agent which finds a wall and continues moving following the wall.

-More informtion in README.md and in the messages the program prints while running.
+More information in README.md and in the messages the program prints while running.

 -------------------------------------------------------------------------------